 Our favorite is the “Summer Nights” event series, which is back for a fifth year.
 Enjoy musical performances, a beer and wine garden, unique dining options, kid-friendly entertainment, and much more, all after hours when you can enjoy the breeze after a hot day.

 Adults visiting Chicago in June may also want to check out Zoo Brew, an over-21 only event that combines animal education with tasty adult beverages.
-This event takes place June 23rd-24th, 2018.
+This event takes place August 24, 2019.

-Getting In: Regular Brookfield Zoo tickets are included with the Go Chicago Card.
+Getting In: Regular Brookfield Zoo tickets are included with the Go Chicago pass.
 Special events may be separately ticketed and not included with the pass.

 Lincoln Park & The Lincoln Park Zoo